Exhibits

 *The Spriet Family Visitor Centre is the large red building just outside the Heritage Village.

-This building is the Administration Building for the Museum and has the Gallery inside.
+This building is the Administration Offices for the Museum and has the Trillium Gallery inside.

 Current Exhibits